Painting it black was mistake, co-owner of planned State Street coffee shop says

 The city’s 2012 Downtown plan recommends consideration of national and local districts for State Street.
 The first would make tax credits available for building preservation; the latter is more “focused on property protections,” according to city preservation planner Heather Bailey, and would come with more regulation.

-Orr said she and her fiance hope to open Grace Coffee this month, and painted the front black because "we wanted to go with kind of a trendy color."
+Orr said they hope to open Grace Coffee this month.
+They painted the front black because “we wanted to go with kind of a trendy color.”
 She said the business is aimed at college students and other young people and will have a lot of black and white for its color scheme.

 She said the business will offer food but not alcohol, and that it is not affiliated with any other coffee businesses in the United States with the same name.